bfox9900/CAMEL99/README.md

 - LEAVE has been implemented per CAMEL Forth method
 - numerous speedups and size reductions in CODE words
 - new word: ?TERMINAL scans keyboard for FCNT4.
 6X faster than KEY?
 - TMR!
-TMR@ let you use the 9901 timer for limit timing MAX duration is 325mS
+TMR@ let you use the 9901 timer for timing.
+MAX duration is 325mS
 - MS word uses the 9901 timer for accurate delays in milli-seconds

 Oct 19, 2017